OpenMendel/MendelImpute.jl/docs/src/man/painting.md

 ### Step 2.
 Process each sample's population origin

+MendelImpute needs to know each reference sample's origin (country/ethnicity/region...etc).
+This origin information should be provided by the reference haplotype panel, but users are free to further organize origin labels base on their own criteria.

-The goal is to create a `Dict{key, value}` where each key is a sample ID and the value is the population code.
+To do so, we need to create a `Dict{key, value}` where each key is a sample ID and the value is the population code.
 This will be used for both the [paint](https://openmendel.github.io/MendelImpute.jl/dev/man/api/#MendelImpute.paint) and [composition](https://openmendel.github.io/MendelImpute.jl/dev/man/api/#MendelImpute.composition) function.

 ```julia